 One of the perks of being a marine technician is the ability to work on a variety of different kinds of boats.
 Marine technicians serve many different industries from recreation to the military.
 The types of boats that marine technicians work on include:

-Designed for open-water fishing, sportfishing boats are power boats with large decks.
+Sportfishing Boats: Designed for open-water fishing, sportfishing boats are power boats with large decks.
 Many fishermen travel far offshore to fish, which means these boats can easily experience mechanical issues due to the large amount of engine power required.
-A technician’s job is to keep these boats running by performing routine maintenance such as inspecting the battery; upgrading the propeller; and replacing key switches, rigging tubes and more.
+A technician’s job is to keep these boats running by performing routine maintenance such as inspecting the battery, upgrading the propeller and replacing key switches, rigging tubes and more.

-Most of our grads start out working as entry-level technicians or in other entry-level roles.1.3 As with any industry, over time, they may be able to advance in their career with experience and hard work.
-Here are some of the many entry-level and advanced marine mechanic jobs they may be able to pursue:77
+UTI’s grads start out prepared to work as entry-level technicians or in other entry-level roles.
+As with any industry, over time, they may be able to advance in their careers with experience and hard work.
+Here are some of the many entry-level and advanced marine mechanic jobs they may be able to pursue77:

 Electricians work with blueprints and manuals, and some even draw their own system diagrams in order to install, troubleshoot and repair marine electronic and electrical systems.
 They work with batteries, chargers, solar panels, navigation systems and satellite TV hardware to get the job done in this advanced role.